MasterFormat Division 44: Pollution and Waste Control Equipment

 Division 44 covers pollution and waste control equipment—air pollution control, noise and vibration control, solid waste control, and water pollution control equipment.
 Learn how Division 44 organizes specification sections, connects to UniFormat and OmniClass, and how The Construction Standard provides licensed access to authoritative, edition-aware Division 44 data through CSI Dynamic Standards.

-What Division 44 Covers
+Division 44 summary

+- Division 44 covers pollution and waste control equipment—air pollution control, noise and vibration control, solid waste control, and water pollution control equipment.

 Division 44 covers pollution and waste control equipment—air pollution control, noise and vibration control, solid waste control, and water pollution control equipment.

-This division includes air pollution control, noise pollution control, odor control, industrial solid waste control, and water pollution control equipment.
+At a broad level, this division includes air pollution control, noise pollution control, odor control, industrial solid waste control, and water pollution control equipment.

 Division 44 contains multiple levels of sections and subsections that organize this scope into a precise, consensus-based hierarchy.
 These sections provide the numbering backbone for project manuals, bid packages, cost databases, and BIM models.
 When teams reference Division 44 consistently, every document from concept estimate to closeout speaks the same language.